Master of Science

 Cohort Format.
 Students complete the program in a pre-determined sequence and pace.
 This is shown to improve student success and completion rates, offer strong networking opportunities between students, and develop quality relationships with program faculty.

-SPH interlude & IPE programs.
+SPH Professional Development & IPE programs.
 Students participate in weekly interlude meetings which consist of additional career and field prep programs.
 Programs range from alumni panels to networking, coaching, and guest speakers specific to concentration studies.
 IPE (Interprofessional Education) activities bring students from across university schools together for cross-disciplinary training.
 Students gain experience in collaborative work with medical professionals in real-life scenarios.